Children and Young People with Mental Health Needs, Autism or Learning Disability - elearning for healthcare

 Rapid Access Lists

 Designed as quick introductions to an area of interest, learning pathway, or experience-appropriate content.
-Some also have additional “further resources” for the learner to extend their exploration of the subject matter or “Carer or parent resources” that are great to share with the young person and their carer.
+Some also have “further resources” for the learner to extend their exploration of the subject matter or “Carer or parent resources” that are great to share with the young person and their carer.

 Further lists are in development.
 If you have suggestions for lists that would be useful or develop your own that you would like to share, please contact learningnetwork@nhselect.org.uk